 How big of a fish tank you should get is not only determined by your available budget, space, but it should also be decided by what species and the quantity of fish you plan to have.
-Each fish species has its own minimal requirement for the tank size.
+Each fish species has its minimum requirement for the tank size.
 There are hundreds if not thousands different pet fish species raised by people as a hobby.
 There is no need to get the exact number for required tank size on each of them.
-While it is true the tank size should be determined by the fish species, there are always some general rules which can be applied in most cases.
+While it is true the tank size should be determined by the fish species; there are always some general rules which can be applied in most cases.

 Rule #1 – Stay away from fish bowls and any fish tank under 5 US gallons in size!

 It is highly recommended to get at least a 5-gallon fish tank for even just a single Betta fish (also known as Siamese Fighter Fish).
 In fact, we recommend a 5-gallon as the bare minimal tank size for even the smallest fish species.
-Anything smaller is not ideal to keep fish healthy due to the fact it will be harder to keep the water perimeters stable.
+Anything smaller is not ideal to keep fish healthy due to the fact it will be harder to keep the water parameters stable.

 Rule #2 – For the fish tank size, the bigger the tank, the better!

 There is no such thing as too big when it comes to the size of a fish tank.
-You should get the biggest fish tank you are willing to pay for if you have the space at home.
-From the economical point of view, a basic 5-gallon glass fish tank goes for only $11 in most local stores, and a 10-gallon glass tank is only $14.
+You should get the biggest fish tank you are willing to pay for if you have space at home.
+From the economical point of view, a basic 5-gallon glass fish tank goes for only $11 in most local stores, and a 10-gallon glass tank is just $14.
 The prices might be different depending on where you live, but it can’t be far off.
-Obviously, a 10-gallon is a better choice as the lowest budget aquarium if you have the space at home for it.
+Obviously, a 10-gallon is a better choice as the lowest budget aquarium if you have space at home for it.
 With adequate filtration, a 10-gallon fish tank should be fine to house up to 5~6 tropical fish species of less than 3 inches in length.

-If you have more space available at home as well as the available budget, go for a 20- gallon fish tank or even a 29-gallon fish tank as your first fish tank.
+If you have more space available at home as well as the budget, go for a 20- gallon fish tank or even a 29-gallon fish tank as your first fish tank.
 These tanks are still considered small-sized tank by aquarium standards, and they are still cheap to get.
 With a bigger fish tank, you will also have more options when it comes to stock it with fish.
 A 29-gallon tank should be enough for most small and medium-sized fish up to 6” long.
 Please note that these numbers are not the absolute rule.

-10 gallon aquarium kit
+10-gallon aquarium kit

-20 gallon aquarium kit
+20-gallon aquarium kit